London Perrantes: Professional career

-After going undrafted in the 2017 NBA Draft, Perrantes signed a summer league deal with the Miami Heat.
+After going undrafted in the 2017 NBA draft, Perrantes signed a summer league deal with the Miami Heat.
 On August 23, 2017, Perrantes signed with the San Antonio Spurs.
 He was waived before the season began on October 12, 2017.
 On October 18, 2017, Perrantes signed a two-way contract with the Cleveland Cavaliers.
 That meant throughout the rest of that season, he had split his playing time between the Cavaliers and their NBA G League affiliate, the Canton Charge.

 Perrantes would make his NBA debut on December 12, playing three minutes in a 123–114 win over the Atlanta Hawks.
-The Cavaliers made it to the 2018 NBA Finals, but lost 4-0 to the Golden State Warriors.
+The Cavaliers made it to the 2018 NBA Finals, but lost 4–0 to the Golden State Warriors.
 On June 12, 2018, Perrantes was waived by the Cavaliers.

 On July 23, 2018, Perrantes signed a one-year deal with French side Limoges.
 On November 16, 2018, Perrantes was released by Limoges CSP.

 On November 18, 2018, Perrantes joined Cholet Basket.

 On June 25, 2019, Perrantes joined the New Orleans Pelicans for the 2019 NBA Summer League.

 On September 12, 2019, Perrantes joined the Portland Trail Blazers for training camp, but was later waived by the Trail Blazers on October 18.

 On November 11, 2019, Perrantes joined the Bahçeşehir Basketbol.

 On January 21, 2020, the Capital City Go-Go announced that they had acquired Perrantes from Canton Charge in exchange for the returning right to Gabe York.

 On December 18, 2020, Perrantes was signed by the San Antonio Spurs, and was then waived the next day.
 He was then added to the Spurs' G League affiliate, the Austin Spurs.

 On August 22, 2021, he signed with Hapoel Gilboa Galil of the Israeli Premier League.
+During the 2022–2023 season, he averaged 11.8 points, 3.2 rebounds and 6.6 assists in 19 games.

+On August 8, 2023, Perrantes moved to Greek club Kolossos Rodou, where he spent the following two seasons.
+On August 6, 2025, Perrantes signed a two-year deal with Maroussi.